piotrszpruta/piotrszpruta/README.md

 - 👋 Hi, I’m @piotrszpruta
 - 👀 I’m interested in new technology
-- 🌱 I’m currently learning JS
+-  I’m currently learning JS
+-  Pretty good at C#, Dart, SQL

 <!---
 piotrszpruta/piotrszpruta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.